-Italian PM Mario Draghi resigns as coalition collapses
+Italian PM Mario Draghi offers resignation after coalition falls apart

 By Davide Ghiglione & Paul Kirby